Credential: Ontario College Graduate Certificate

-This program equips students with the knowledge, skills, and professionalism necessary to conduct applied research in sectors such as marketing, tourism, media, government, public affairs, education, health, non-profit and social service agencies.
-The program provides students with hands-on experience and focuses on the entire research process.
-Students will formulate research questions, develop research designs, collect information from primary and secondary sources, perform data analysis, interpret results, communicate findings, and develop strategic recommendations.
+Georgian College’s Research Analyst Program equips you with the applied research marketing and program evaluation knowledge, skills, and professionalism necessary to conduct research that drives innovation.
+You acquire hands-on experience completing a research project for an organization or company.
+In your courses, you formulate research questions, develop research designs, collect information from primary and secondary sources, perform data analysis, interpret results, communicate findings, and develop strategic recommendations.
 Additional features of the program include an emphasis on traditional and emerging qualitative and quantitative methodologies, the use of technology, effective communication processes, and adherence to professional and ethical standards.

-Career opportunities are available in a variety of public, private and non-profit organizations.
-Graduates have research skills to seek employment in research for marketing, social planning, media, advertising, tourism, human resources, education, needs assessment, and program evaluation.
-Employers include market research firms, private corporations, consulting groups, municipal, provincial and federal government agencies, educational institutions, social agencies, and not-for-profit organizations.
+Graduates may find research analyst career opportunities within a variety of public, private, and non-profit organizations.
+Potential employers include market research firms, private corporations, consulting groups, municipal, provincial and federal government agencies, educational institutions, social agencies, and not-for-profit organizations.

 Program Learning Outcomes

 The graduate has reliably demonstrated the ability to:

 - develop strategic recommendations and outcomes measures based on research evidence, and assess their implications within larger organizational decision processes;

 - apply project management principles, tools, and techniques to scope and efficiently manage a full research process as part of a multidisciplinary team;

 - communicate information in a variety of formats and for different audiences using appropriate presentation tools and techniques;

 - critically evaluate and interpret primary and secondary research data and findings;

 - adhere to professional and ethical standards, and legislative requirements;